OpenMDAO/RevHack2020/solution_approaches/OpenVSP_OpenMDAO/problem_dicussion.md

 In the proposed optimization problem, we want to apply constraints to stability derivatives.
-The stability derivatives that we need are the derivatives of aerodynamic forces with respect to angle of attack (alpha) and sidesplip angle (beta).
+The stability derivatives that we need are the derivatives of aerodynamic forces with respect to angle of attack (alpha) and sideslip angle (beta).
 OpenMDAO can compute these derivatives, however there is no way to use the derivatives inside of a model.
 Moreover, to use a derivative as a constraint, you also need its derivatives, which are the second derivatives of the aero forces with respect to alpha and beta.
 The way to accomplish this in OpenMDAO is to use a nested Problem.